OutSystems/docs-odc/src/eap/architecture/intro.md

 #### Runtime { #runtime }

-In Project Neo, the **Runtime** is independent of the Platform and comprises multiple **stages**, each independent of the other, that serve to host and run the deployed apps.
+In OutSystems Developer Cloud, the **Runtime** is independent of the Platform and comprises multiple **stages**, each independent of the other, that serve to host and run the deployed apps.
 The standard Runtime setup is a Development stage, a Test stage, and a Production stage.
 Staging lets multiple teams deliver independently and in parallel, a foundational part of the **continuous integration** approach to software development.

 The Runtime **Load Balancer** handles all requests to the apps.